-Using random forest estimation, we identify 14 key predictors out of 190 variables with the largest predictive power for MSMR adoption and usage of digital payments.
-Using conditional inference trees, we study the importance of sequencing and interactions of various factors such as public sector initiatives, technological advancements, and private...
+In this PLoS ONE article, Allen, Carbo, Chakravorti, Rodriguez, and Ardic use random forest estimation to identify 14 key predictors out of 190 variables with the largest predictive power for MSMR adoption and usage of digital payments.
+Using conditional inference trees, we study the importance of sequencing and interactions of...

 In this blog, Chakravorti discusses incentives to increase adoption and usage of digital payments at micro, small, and medium retailers (MSMRs) globally.
 The blog discusses several findings from a recent World Bank study.